catseye/The-Dossier/article/A Basic Theory of Video Games.md

 ##### Footnote 2

-Modern display devices are slightly different.
-They are composed of millions of display elements — effectively, tiny lights — so in theory they no longer have the restriction of only being able to make one spot glow at a time.
+Modern display devices are composed of millions of display elements — effectively, tiny lights — so in theory they no longer have the restriction of only being able to make one spot glow at a time.
 However, it it still more energy-efficient to do it that way.
-So they still work in basically the same way, with frames and scan lines.
+So they still work in basically the same way, with frames made up of scan lines.

 In fact, devices like the 7-segment LED display on, for example, a microwave, work on the same "scan" principle.
 Try moving your eyes rapidly back and